 Virtually all rainwear have their exteriors treated with a durable water repellent (DWR) finish.
-Much discussion ordinarily surrounds what's at work inside a rain jacket (Is it Gore-Tex? eVent?
-REI Elements?
-MemBrain?).
-But rainwear's first line of defense against precipitation is actually the DWR applied to its outermost fibers.
+It is rainwear's first line of defense against precipitation.

-True, a waterproof/breathable membrane will stop water from penetrating a rain jacket's interior.
-But a DWR prevents precipitation from saturating the jacket's exterior, known as its "face fabric."
-Without a DWR, a rain jacket's exterior could become waterlogged and heavy; the damp fabric would tend to sag and cling to your skin.
+True, a waterproof/breathable membrane (e.g., Gore-Tex®, eVent®, REI Elements®) will stop water from penetrating a rain jacket's interior.
+But a DWR prevents precipitation from saturating the jacket's exterior.
+Without a DWR, a rain jacket's exterior becomes waterlogged and heavy; the damp fabric tends to sag and cling to your skin.

 DWRs work by increasing the "contact angle" or "surface tension" created when water contacts a textile.
 Basically, a high contact angle creates a microscopically "spiky" surface that suspends water droplets on the outer fringe of the fabric.

 An optimized DWR keeps droplets in a rounder shape—like a dome-shaped bead.
 The rounder the droplet, the easier it rolls off the fabric.
 A low contact angle permits droplets to assume a flatter shape, one that can spread out like a splotch, cling to the fabric's surface and eventually seep into it.

 Manufacturers generally measure DWR effectiveness by a spray test.
 Water is sprayed onto a textile, and the amount that sticks is visually assessed.
 A score of 90 points indicated that roughly 90% of the fabric has no water sticking to it.
 The higher the number, the better the performance.
 The test is then repeated after a number of washings to determine durability.